Written by Allie Delos Santos

 Inconsistency in Output Quality

 There’s a possibility that you may end up choosing the wrong outsourcing provider.
-Some of the problems that result from this include authorizing the wrong responsibilities, delay in outputs, and inconsistent quality of deliverables.
+Some of the problems that result from this include authorizing the wrong responsibilities, delays in outputs, and inconsistent quality of deliverables.

 As a company, think carefully about which tasks you want to outsource.
 Consider also how much information must be shared with your outsourcing vendor.